 Engagements in the coming months and years will cover recommendations in each of the Royal Commission's reports:

 - Final Report

 - Redress and Civil Litigation Report

 The ACT Government will need to consult regularly with children and families, community organisations, expert stakeholders and industry bodies as we work to implement more of the Royal Commission’s recommendations over the coming months and years.

 All engagements are open to the whole Canberra community yet they may be of particular interest to stakeholder groups working in legal, justice and social service areas.

 The views you share will help us iron out details in legislation, regulation or other changes we've committed to making in response to the Royal Commission.
 You will help to ensure the reforms we implement are tailor-made to be effective in the ACT.

 The Royal Commission into Institutional Responses to Child Sexual Abuse (the Royal Commission) was established in 2013, in response to allegations of sexual abuse of children in institutional contexts that had been emerging in Australia for many years.

 The Royal Commission issued a total of four reports:

-- The Criminal Justice Report in August 2017, containing 85 recommendations, 83 of which are relevant to state and territory governments; and
+- The Criminal Justice Report in August 2017, containing 85 recommendations, 83 of which are relevant to the ACT.

 The ACT Government has been implementing recommendations from Royal Commission since they began to be issued in 2015.
 Criminal justice reforms improving support to vulnerable witnesses, the establishment of a Reportable Conduct Scheme, removing limitation periods for civil litigation and joining the national Redress Scheme are just a few examples.